MikeTannenbaum/digital-garden-jekyll-template/_notes/America.md

 ---
 title: America
 ---
+[[America has done a terrible job taking care of its citizens]].
+The systems are rigged in favor of the rich, and the history we've been sold through school is littered with America-as-savior propaganda.

 [[The land of the free is such a lie]].

 America stole people from their home continent and brought them here against their will.